Sourdough Stuffing with Fennel

 Can You Make Sourdough Stuffing Ahead?

-Finally, another option is to bake the stuffing ahead of time, cover with aluminum foil, and reheat it in the oven at 350ºF until warmed through.
+Finally, another option is to bake the stuffing ahead of time, cover it with aluminum foil, and reheat it in the oven at 350ºF until warmed through.

 ❓ FAQs: